The Church of Jesus Christ of Latter-day Saints in Argentina: Post World War II development

 After World War II, Young again became president Argentina mission, though the mission still did not have missionaries.
 Young traveled to check on branches in Argentina.
 LDS Church membership increased from 597 in 1940 to 801 in 1945.
 Despite the lack of experienced missionaries and a mission housing shortage in 1947, 29 missionaries were sent to Argentina.
 Many of the missionaries were ex-servicemen from World War II and were "mature" and "disciplined".
 In 1949, LDS Church membership was 1,000 in 27 branches, yet missionaries provided most of the ecclesiastical leadership.
 That same year, Harold Brown became the new president of the Argentine Mission, fresh with experience with LDS Church leadership in Mexico.
 By 1950 church membership had increased by almost six times since 1935, with membership numbers larger than Brazil and Uruguay.
 During his presidency, Brown further developed local organization and recruited ecclesiastical leadership from church members in Argentina.
 Missionary work was expanded with the addition of new programs and proselyting areas.
 Brown was replaced by Lee Valentine, who continued to send missionaries into new areas in Argentina.
 Valentine guided LDS Church President David O. McKay on a tour of the Argentine Mission.
 There, McKay met with president of Argentina at the time Juan Perón.
 In 1956, Loren N. Pace replaced Valentine as mission president.
 By 1959, church membership had increased to 3,500.
 The North Argentine Mission was established in 1962.
 Even though the Book of Mormon had already been translated into Spanish, there was a lack of church materials in Spanish in South American countries.
 The church divided up the translation work among Spanish-speaking countries in South America.
 Argentina was responsible for translating Primary lessons for children into Spanish.

 The first stake in Argentina was opened in 1966 in Buenos Aires.
 This was the first Spanish-speaking stake in South America and the second Spanish speaking stake in the world. Ángel Abrea was named as stake president.
 In 1981, Abrea become the first general authority from Latin America.

 Argentina hosted area conferences in March 1975 and October 1978.
 These conferences were attended by many general authorities, including church president Spencer W. Kimball.
 At the end of 1980, there were over 20 stakes, 5 missions, and nearly 50,000 members.
 In October 1985, a missionary training center (MTC) was built in Buenos Aires.
 The Buenos Aires Argentina Temple was dedicated on January 17, 1986, becoming the first temple in Argentina.
 In 1998, there were 265,000 members and 62 stakes in Argentina.
 By 2009, there were 70 stakes and 10 missions.

-The MTC in Argentina will close in July 2019.
+The MTC in Argentina closed in July 2019.